-You are required to submit the data or otherwise satisfy the data requirements specified in this Order and submit them to EPA no later than [Insert date, calculated as 24 months from issuance].
-The Agency set this due date after considering the amount of time one might reasonably expect each assay to complete, including the planning activities before beginning the test, actual performance of the test, analyzing test results, and completing the final study report for that assay (see Table 1).
+You are required to submit the data or otherwise satisfy the data requirements specified in this Order, and submit the data to EPA no later than 24 months from issuance of this Order (see page 1 of this Order).
+The Agency set this due date after considering the amount of time one might reasonably expect is needed to complete each assay, including the planning activities before beginning the test, actual performance of the test, analyzing test results, and completing the final study report for that assay (see Table 1).
 EPA also included several months for overall planning, and several months after the last test is completed to allow ample time for the Order recipients to prepare the final report for submission to EPA.